ethersphere/swarm/swarm/docs/sw^3/abstract.rst

 .. rubric:: Footnotes
-.. [#] The authors are indebted to Gavid Wood, Vitalik Buterin and Jeffrey Wilcke for their daring  vision of the next generation internet and for their original concepts of web 3 and swarm.
-We thank Nick Johnson and Andras Kornai for their meticulous review of this paper.
+.. [#] The authors are indebted to Gavin Wood, Vitalik Buterin and Jeffrey Wilcke for their daring  vision of the next generation internet and for their original concepts of web 3 and swarm.
+We thank Vitalik Buterin, Nick Johnson and Andras Kornai for their meticulous review of this paper.